galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 <!-- A line beginning with the greater-than sign `>` holds the sequence name or identifier/ID; the other lines hold the sequence data for the sequence ID above. -->

 *Note:* The Fasta format can also include symbols such as a question mark '?' for missing data, or hyphen '-' to indicate an insertion or deletion events, collectively *indels*.
 It is common to represent a multiple sequence alignment in Fasta format with these symbols.
 It is also a common format for storing high-throughput read data, but *without quality scores* -- if you want to include read quality you would use FASTQ format.

 > <hands-on-title>View your data</hands-on-title>
-> Now let's view the unaligned sequence in a more understandable form.
+> Let's view the unaligned sequence in a more understandable form.
 >
-> 1. Click on the title of your file to see the row of small icons for saving, linking etc.:
+> 1. Click on the title of your file to see the row of small icons for saving, linking etc:
 > ![Screenshot of Galaxy icons](./images/LittleJobIcons.png){:align="center"}
 >
 > 2. Click on the **visualise icon** that looks like a bar chart and then select the **Multiple Sequence Alignment tool**.